Reed-CSTAR/tree-of-color/py/README.md

    the stdin file.
 3. Client sends 500 `rrggbb` values (3 bytes/LED) in response to `frame\n`.
 4. Client listens for `frame\n` (2).

-## Questions

-- Is either the client or server in charge of disabling buffering?
-My vote is that the server does that.